beckym223/manual_work/E6_long_edited.md

 independently of any use it might have as an attempt to resolve the impossibility), and I shall presently consider it.
-But as has 37Utilities can be defined in terms of choices made, desires entertained, or satisfactions received, but the point at issue applies to each of these interpretations.
-Utilitarian welfare economics has tended traditionally to focus on satisfactions, partly because individual choices do not immediately yield any basis for interper- sonal comparisons unless some elaborately hypotheti- cal choices are considered, on which see Harsanyi [1955]), but also because "satisfaction" had appeared to utilitarian economists as providing a more solid basis for judging individual welfare.
-For example, this was the reason given by A. C. Pigou (1951 pp. 288-89):
-Some economists ... have employed the term
-'utility' indifferently for satisfactions and for desiredness.
-I shall employ it here to mean satisfactions, so that we may say that a man's economic welfare is made up of his utilities.
-38The idea of "personal domains" and "protected spheres" goes back to Mill (see Riley, 1987), and more recently has found strong and eloquent expression in the writings of Friedrich Hayek (1960).
-39For general accounts of the literature, see Kelly (1978), Suzumura (1983, 1991), Wriglesworth (1985),
-Paul Seabright (1989), and Pattanaik and Suzumura (1994a, b).
-For public-choice critiques, see Sugden (1981, 1993) and Rowley (1993).
+But as has

 ### ---Economics-1995-0-15.txt---